Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/properties/influence/introduction.rst

 Ambient
    Influences the amount of Ambient light the material receives.
 Emit
-   Influences the amount of light Emitted by the material.
+   Influences the amount of light emitted by the material.
 Mirror
    Influences the mirror color.
 This works with environment maps and raytraced reflection.
 Ray Mirror